Environmental Biotech

 Bioremediation project at Biodiesel Producers Limited, Barnawatha, Victoria.

-The inflow to the CAL was designed for a flow of 210 KL per day with a loading of 6,900 mg/L BOD and FOG of 425 mg/L. Actual load was 100KL with 20,000 mg/L BOD and 1,800 mg/L FOG.
-This load was made up in two parts: - Approximately two thirds of the flow was from a rendering plant adjacent to the Biodiesel plant and the balance from BPL.
-Each site was tested weekly by grab sampling.
-Both sites reported erratic results varying from 490,000mg/L to as low as 1,600mg/L. Auto sampling was commenced during the trial.
+Approximately two thirds of the flow was from a rendering plant adjacent to the Biodiesel plant and the balance from BPL.
+Each site was initially tested weekly by grab sampling.
+Both sites reported erratic results varying from 490,000mg/L COD to as low as 1,600mg/L. Auto sampling commenced during the commencement of the program to give more consistent results.

 Due to the foaming issue the SBR became a large holding tank for the fat and because of the reduced mixing, the solids were settling on the bottom of the tank.
 The average discharge from the SBR for the first quarter of 2010 was 22,550mg/L COD and 5,992 mg/l TSS.
 This is a reduction of 20%in the COD and only 6.8% reduction in TSS.
 This was possibly in part due to the creation of the dense foam and settling of solids to the bottom of the SBR.